wombleton/gitlaw-nz/acts/M/Motor Vehicle Sales Act 2003.md

     (4) However, a notice or document must not be treated as received if the person to whom it is posted or sent proves that it was not received, otherwise than through fault on the person's part.

-    (5) For the purposes of the [Summary Proceedings Act 1957][337], an infringement notice sent to a person by post under subsection (1) must be treated as having been served on the person on the date that it was posted.
+    (5) An infringement notice sent to a person by post under subsection (1) must be treated as having been served on the person on the date that it was posted.

+    Section 142(5): amended, on 1 July 2013, by [section 413][322] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Levy regulations